status-im/help.status.im/docs/en/your-profile-and-preferences/back-up-and-secure-your-recovery-phrase.md

 !!! note
     Keep your recovery phrase safe and never share it with anyone.
 Status will never ask you for this information, and anyone who does is trying to steal your profile and wallet funds.

-*[Accessibility-friendly]: This page contains extra information that can be helpful to you if you use a screen reader.

 --8<-- "includes/urls-en.txt"